 In The Press

-Print media
+Print Media

 Television

-I've turned down interviews with several journalists who obviously wished to concentrate on personalities or do a wholly sensationalist story.
+I turned down interviews with several journalists who obviously wished to concentrate on personalities or do a wholly sensationalist story.
 I've not sought publicity for myself, and I do not intend to do so in the future, but I do wish to make more people aware of the gaping hole in application of laws to crimes committed on the internet.
-After the first few interviews I did I realized that, with all the messages on the net in my name, there was no way that I would maintain any degree of anonymity in the matter--that indeed, getting the story out would help fight the lies in those messages.
+After the first few interviews I did I realized that, with all the messages on the net in my name, there was no way that I would maintain any degree of anonymity in the matter—that indeed, getting the story out would help fight the lies in those messages.
 A story from an unnamed woman has far less impact that one with a name and a face, so if my story was to be taken seriously I'd have to come forward and be identified.

 I also want to raise the general level of awareness regarding how freely convicted criminals move about in our society.
 Until now I have never had any reason to deal with the criminal justice system in any way.
 I was incredibly naïve, thinking that multiply convicted felons would certainly have done significant jail time (Hillyard hasn't, to my knowledge) and wouldn't have high-security government jobs (he did) or be involved with respectable organizations dealing with children (he says he was a cubmaster with the Boy Scouts).
 Those of us who've lived law-abiding lives simply don't realize how an experienced criminal can work the system and get away with serious crimes, over and over again, without ever experiencing any significant punishment.